This is a sort of half-baked theory I was playing around with in my head. Maybe someone else will know where to take it from here?

 This puts reality into a seemingly precarious form of dualism.
 Yet I would term this a type of property dualism: information and the physical are both two manifestations of the same single phenomenon.
 Information tells material how to be and material tells information what to be.
 Neither can exist without the other.
 Like I said above, they’re like two poles on a single magnet: inseparable.

 This is where the polarism aspect of what I’m calling fractal polarism comes from.
 But why fractal?
-Fractals have a topological dimension somewhere between 1 and 2, with the Koch snowflake being something like 1.262 dimensions.
+Fractals have a non-integer topological dimension, with, for instance, the Koch snowflake being something like 1.262 dimensions.
 Because of the self-similarity and interdependence of the physical and non-physical – matter and information – the true nature of reality falls somewhere between monism and dualism.

 The informational detail of physical reality is greater than the physical reality itself.
-An electron is a one-dimensional object – its Aristotelian substance is that which has only surface and no volume.
+An electron is a one-dimensional object – its Aristotelian substance is that which has only subject and not predicate, analogous to having surface and no volume.
 Yet, informationally speaking, an electron takes up space and has properties in the form of its quantum state.
 This gives the electron a dimensional ratio within itself, given that the electron is composed of both the physical and informational.
 That means this ratio is within a self-similar object, giving it a fractal dimension – it is the property dualism within this polar ontology.